 Walk Through St. Stephen’s Green

-Start your day by walking through this beautiful park in the middle of Dublin.
+Start the first day of your weekend in Dublin by walking through this beautiful park in the middle of the city.
 Grab breakfast to go and enjoy your coffee while you people-watch from your bench.
 Take a stroll around the lake and watch the ducks glide across.

 Window Shop on Grafton Street